opencaesar/opencaesar.github.io/_posts/2020-8-17-openCAESAR-Release-0.7.3.md

   credit: https://opencaesar.github.io/
 ---

+## Summary
+One of the main goals that is achived with this release was to develop Gradle Task interfaces to the various analysis tools provided by openCAESAR.
+This allows invoking those tools conveniently from Gradle build script and tying them together with Gradle task dependencies to develop analysis chains.
+We used this capability to create Gradle build scripts for the [vocabularies](https://gitpod.io/#https://github.com/opencaesar/vocabularies) and [firesat example](https://gitpod.io/#https://github.com/opencaesar/example-firesat) repos that invoke the `oml2owl`, '`owl-reason` and `oml2bikeshed` tools.
+We also created Travis CI scripts that invoked those Gradle scripts on every commit.
+We also published the sources of these repos to Bintrary (Maven repo).
+This allows these repos to declare dependencies on each other using maven semantic coordinates, as opposed to using Git submodules, as done before.

+Another goal of this releasae was to develop the [FireSat example](https://gitpod.io/#https://github.com/opencaesar/example-firesat) to demonstrate the use of a System Engineering methodology (using JPL's foundation vocabularies) to describe and analyze a mission/project.
+In this release, we created the descriptions, analyzed them with a DL reasoner, and generated Bikeshed documentation for them.
+In future releases, we will refine the description, add more analyses, and dissiminate the ideas.

 ## [OML](https://github.com/opencaesar/oml)
 * Add the concept of `description bundle` to aggregate a set of descriptions models to reason on together as a dataset.
 * Made some classes in the OML metamodel abstract since they should not be instantiated.